-If you haven't hopped on the meal prep trend yet, what are you waiting for?
-Meal prep keeps healthy food around at all times, which makes clean eating much easier.
+Meal prepping ensures there is healthy food around at all times.
+This makes clean eating much easier!
 Meal prep can also save you time and money when done properly.
-Follow these three rules and you will be an expert meal-prepper in no time.
+Check out these meal prep hacks, and you’ll be an expert in no time.